Ash0-NAD/Intro-Web-Final-Project/README.md

 # Intro-Web-Final-Project
 Final Project for Intro Web
-Added Homepage, Missing Features to be added in "VERSION 2"
+Added Homepage, Missing Features(ie., Menu, Pictures, Functionality, etc.) to be added in "VERSION 2"